sggpls/substitution-cipher/README.md

 # substitution-cipher
-A multithreading modern C++11 implementation of an algorithm described by Hasinoff (2003, p.
-3).
+A multithreading modern C++11 implementation of an algorithm described by Hasinoff (2003).
 Also see Chen and Rosenthal (2012) and Diaconis (2009) for more information.

 ### References
 [1] Chen, J., & Rosenthal, J. S. (2012).
 Decrypting classical cipher text using Markov chain Monte Carlo.
 Statistical Computing, 22, 397–413. doi:10.1007/s11222-011-9232-5